top of page

 Traumatic Brain Injury

 Traumatic injury to the brain elicits physical damage to the vascular networks and neural circuit architecture alike.
 Gliosis is a reactive cellular process that occurs after injury.
 As with scarring in other organs and tissues, the glial scar is the body's mechanism to protect and begin the healing process in the nervous system.
-Unfortunately, the glial scar also serves as a major barrier to regenerating axons, and therefore, its emergence in evolution amongst higher vertebrates appears counterproductive (Rolls 2009).
+Although glial scarring limits axonal regeneration, its evolutionary role in containing damage and preserving tissue integrity may reflect a protective trade-off.
+(Rolls 2009)..

-As part of scar formation in the brain, astrocytes form a dense network of gap junctions that generate a physical barrier to axon extensions.
+As part of scar formation in the brain, astrocytes contribute to scar formation through hypertrophy and deposition of extracellular matrix proteins, forming a physical and biochemical barrier to axon extension.
 (Cregg 2014).
 Coupled with many neuro-development inhibitor molecules that are secreted by the cells within the glial scar, physical and functional recovery from chronic injury is inhibited.
 Consequently, we believe that the recovery can be attributed to one or more of the following hypothesized mechanisms of action:

-Stimulation of dendritic cells signaling macrophages to shift from their active state (which can be destructive if uncontrolled) to a resting phase which facilitates healing (Sanders, Mitchell – personal communication).
+• Stimulation of dendritic cells may influence macrophage polarization, potentially promoting resolution of inflammation.
+They may also signal macrophages to shift from their active state (which can be destructive if uncontrolled) to a resting phase which facilitates healing (Sanders, Mitchell – personal communication).

 Genomic Profiling

-Extensive genomic profiling has been completed on oSLO, starting with early efforts with qPCR and more recently with NanoString.
-Genomic profiling suggests that in 48 hours of exposure to oSLO, statistically significant changes in gene expression occur (Alira 2022).
+Gene expression studies have been completed on NanoSLO, starting with early efforts with qPCR and more recently with NanoString.
+These studies suggest that in 48 hours of exposure to NanoSLO, statistically significant changes in the gene expression occur (Alira 2022).
 The biochemical pathways primarily involved include cytokine signaling, integrated stress response, autophagy and growth factor signaling.
-We also discovered that PLA2G4A, a gene associated with delirium, dementia, amnesia and cognitive disorders, and CD209, which is associated with psychogenic disorders, is also downregulated.
+They also discovered that PLA2G4A, a gene involved in inflammatory lipid signaling and associated with cognitive impairment, and CD209, a dendritic cell receptor implicated in immune modulation, were downregulated

-oSLO suppresses the inflammatory phase of dendritic cells, which play a crucial role in modulating the detrimental conditions associated with cTBI.
-Genes associated with certain cytokines were down-regulated while genes associated with selected growth factors were up-regulated.
+To put it another way, NanoSLO suppresses certain inflammatory genes of dendritic cells, which contributes a crucial component in modulating the detrimental conditions associated with cTBI.
+In addition, genes associated with selected growth factors were up-regulated.
+During TBI-induced blood brain barrier disruption, dendritic cells may infiltrate the CNS and influence local immune response

 The Role of Microglia